Skip to main content

 What kind of projects do you take on?

-I work on projects where data engineering, automation, or modern web development are central.
-This includes building AI agents that replace traditional workflows, automating content pipelines, creating conversational analytics prototypes, and designing cost-effective data stacks.
-The projects section shows examples of completed work.
+I work on projects where agentic systems, data pipelines, or modern web development are central.
+This includes building production AI agents, autonomous content pipelines, conversational analytics, and self-hosted agent stacks.
+The projects and case studies sections show examples.

 Practical Questions